wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/offline-installation-preparations.rst

 All Teams
 ^^^^^^^^^

 .. warning:: The 2022 FRC Game Tools are not yet available, the link currently points to where they will be posted.
-They are expected to be available on Friday afternoon.
+They are expected to be available on the afternoon of 1/7/22.

 -  `2022 FRC Game Tools <https://www.ni.com/en-us/support/downloads/drivers/download.frc-game-tools.html>`__ (Note: Click on link for "Individual Offline Installers")